traefik/traefik/docs/content/routing/routers/index.md

 If not specified, TCP routers will accept requests from all defined entry points.
 If you want to limit the router scope to a set of entry points, set the entry points option.

-!!! important "Entry points and routing"

-    Routers by default accept requests from all defined entry points, meaning that, incoming requests can be a mix of TLS and non-TLS ones.
-In order to correctly handle a request, Traefik needs to wait for the first few bytes to arrive before it can decide what to do with it.
-For protocols that do not send first, such as SMTP, this may cause a situation where both sides are waiting for data and the connection appears to have "hanged".
-You can avoid this ambiguity by letting Traefik know beforehand that an entry point will not receive TLS data by ensuring that there are no TLS routers (both TCP and HTTP) attached to it and that there is at least one non-TLS TCP router assigned to the entry point in which case Traefik will forward the request directly to the service.
+??? info "How to handle Server First protocols?"

+    To correctly handle a request, Traefik needs to wait for the first few bytes to arrive before it can decide what to do with it.

+    For protocols where the server is expected to send first, such as SMTP, if no specific setup is in place, we could end up in a situation where both sides are waiting for data and the connection appears to have hanged.

+    The only way that Traefik can deal with such a case, is to make sure that on the concerned entry point, there is no TLS router whatsoever (neither TCP nor HTTP), and there is at least one non-TLS TCP router that leads to the server in question.

 ??? example "Listens to Every Entry Point"